bugsbugsbux/notes-on-nix/notes-on-nix.md

 - The stable channels are called "nixos-YY.MM", use more rigorous testing, can be used by both, nix and nixos users, and their packages only receive bugfix- and security-updates after the initial release.
-- the channels called "\*-small" simply have less binary caches and thus receive updates faster.
+- The channels called "\*-small" simply have less binary caches and thus receive updates faster.

 Since channels change over time there is no guarantee that building the